-Tips for Moving Out and for Getting the Security Deposit Back
+Tips for Moving Out and Getting Your Security Deposit Back

-First decide if you must give your landlord advance notice that you are moving out.
-If your landlord has given you a notice to vacate, or has clearly broken the lease (such as by refusing to fix a broken furnace) you probably have no duty to give your landlord advance notice.
-Otherwise, you are probably required to give your landlord advance notice.
-Note: If you have a long lease, such as a one year lease, it probably states that you will be responsible for the rent for the entire year even if you move out early.
-You cannot break a lease in the middle of the lease term unless the landlord clearly broke the lease first, or if your landlord agrees to end the lease early, you should get that agreement in writing and it should clearly state that there will be no penalty for vacating before the end of the lease term.
+Unless your landlord has given you a notice to vacate, you are required to give advance notice.
+If you have a long lease, such as a one-year lease, it probably states that you will be responsible for the rent for the entire lease term even if you move out early.
+You cannot break a lease in the middle of the lease term.
+If your landlord agrees to end the lease early, you should get that agreement in writing and it should clearly state that there will be no penalty for vacating before the end of the lease term.

-Next, decide how much notice is required.
-If you have a month to month written lease, go by what it says.
-If you have a verbal lease, you are probably required to give your landlord 30 days written notice that you plan to vacate at the end of the term.
-In other words, if your lease is month to month and started on the 1st day of the month, you can end your lease on the last day of the month by giving your landlord at least 30 days notice.
+If you have a written lease, go by what it says.
+If you have a verbal lease, you need to give your landlord 15 days written notice that you plan to vacate at the end of the term.

-Next, decide how to give your landlord notice.
-The best way is usually in writing, delivered by certified mail or in person, but your written lease may have special instructions which you should follow.
+The best way to notify your landlord is in writing, delivered by certified mail or in person, but your written lease may have special instructions which you should follow.
 Keep a copy of your notice for your records.

-Return the keys to the landlord.
+Make sure you return the keys to the landlord.
 Remember, you are still responsible for the rent until you remove your belongings and turn in the keys.
 You should notify the utilities that you are vacating so that the service can be taken out of your name.
 But never have the utilities turned off unless you notify your landlord that you are doing so.
 If you don’t notify the landlord and the pipes freeze, you may be held responsible for the damage.